gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Plugin library upgrades

-Several libraries that are used by Gradle plugins have been upgraded:

-- The Jacoco plugin has been upgraded to use Jacoco version 0.7.8 by default.
+The Jacoco plugin has been upgraded to use Jacoco version 0.7.8 by default.

 ### Commandline options for handling Gradle build scans